 3. Get References for Distributors to Approach

 Your distributor is like a business partner.
-You need to make sure you can work together and that you’re on the same page.
-Just because someone says they’re willing to take on your product doesn’t mean they’re the right distributor for you.
-Do your homework and ensure that your companies are a right fit.
+You must ensure you’re working together and are on the same page.
+Just because someone’s willing to take on your product doesn’t mean they’re the right distributor for you.
+Do your research and ensure that they’re a good fit.

 4. Finding Your Target Market

-One suggestion is to find out who distributes your competitors’ products or one who sells products that are complimentary to yours.
-And when I say competitors, I mean the ones that are selling a ton of product.
-Finding a distributor that represents similar and successful products will help get your product to market faster because they already know how to compete and win in that market.
-It also provides a great sales opportunity for the retailer, to create bundles and add on deals for multiple products, increasing the products revenue potential.
+We suggest that you find out who distributes your competitors’ products or who sells products that are complimentary to yours.
+Finding a distributor that represents similar, successful products will help get your product to shelves faster because they already know how to compete in that market.
+It also provides a great sales opportunity for the retailer to create bundles and add-on deals for multiple items, increasing the products’ revenue potential.

 5. Understand Your Distributor

 Learning what matters to distributors will help you find a company that will represent you more quickly.
 Your distributor is also your customer.
 Find out what matters to them when taking on new products.
-Different distributors might have a totally different approach to shipping, packaging, etc.
+Different distributors might have different approaches to shipping, packaging, and so on.

-Bottom line – Finding the right wholesale distributor can help your product business in a big way!
+Finding the right wholesale distributor can help your product business in a huge way.